Seeing

 If you’re worried about going to court as a witness, we can help you understand what will happen and also to make sense of things afterwards.

 We build strengths, confidence, understanding, and improve future prospects, through group advocacy.
-We present workshops to help you have more positive images of autism, to develop self advocacy skills so that you can better achieve what you want and about transitions, so that you can get more out of the changes in your life.
+We present workshops to help you have more positive images of being autistic, to develop self advocacy skills so that you can better achieve what you want and about transitions, so that you can get more out of the changes in your life.
 Members of the Autistic’n’Awesome group, learn presentation skills and take part in offering these workshops in schools, colleges and with families and carers.